unglock/spa-js-ROUTER/README.md

 ### Kafka Connect
 One connector stores data in MongoDB so that it can be used for retraining the regression.
-The other connector acts as a trigger to do the retraining once the error exceeds a
+The other connector acts as a trigger to do the retraining once the error exceeds a threshold.

+### RStudio
+In R the m